 What is Restorative Dental Care?

-Any procedure that aims to restore the normal function and appearance of your smile is considered restorative dental care.
+Any procedure aimed to restore your smile's normal function and appearance is considered restorative dental care.

 Depending on your problem, your dentist can recommend restorative treatment options to replace missing teeth and protect your existing natural ones.